 Shabbat services are held weekly throughout the year.
 Shabbat Morning services are Saturday, beginning at 9:30 am.
 Erev Shabbat Services are held every Friday, jointly with Temple Beth Am and Temple Beth David.
 Services are held in the Beth Am sanctuary (TBK room 103) at 6:30pm, except the 4th Friday of every month when services are at 6pm and are followed a vegetarian dinner at 7pm.
 Men and women participate fully in our services, and visitors are always welcome!

 Most Sundays, the Men's Club hosts a service, breakfast, and discussion beginning at 9:00 am, to which all are invited.

 Services are also held on all major holidays.
 For the High Holiday Services, tickets are available to non-members for a reasonable fee.

-BHBI also holds monthly joint Shabbat services with our sister congregation Temple Beth Am.
-On the 2nd Friday of the month, Shabbat evening services are hosted at Beth Am (located in the Temple B'rith Kodesh building).
-On the 2nd Saturday of the month, Shabbat morning services are hosted at BHBI.
-In months with a 5th Friday, joint Shabbat evening services are hosted at BHBI, while on the 5th Saturday, joint Shabbat morning services are hosted at Beth Am.
+BHBI also holds monthly joint Shabbat services with our sister congregation Temple Beth Am on the 2nd Saturday of the month.
+Services are hosted at BHBI.
+In months with a 5th Saturday, joint Shabbat morning services are hosted at Beth Am.